How To Create A Profitable Blog

 5. Check browser compatibility

 Unless you are getting the right premium themes from reputable theme developer i.e. Thesis [insert your affiliate link] theme, some of the code of those freely available themes may not be compatible across major browsers, IE in particular.
-In fact, why 50% of users are still on IE is still beyond me.

 A nifty online tool – IE NetRenderer allows you to check how your site is viewed by Internet Explorer 8, 7, 6 or 5.5 and it’s completely free!